Calvary UMC Turns to GUMF for Loan to Replace Roof

 When the time came for Calvary UMC to replace the roof on its Education Building due to unmanageable water leaks, the Rev. Kevvin Hankins, pastor, and Robert Smith, chair of the board of trustees (pictured far right), turned to the Georgia United Methodist Foundation for help.
 They first read about GUMF’s Loan Program in our Faith & Money newsletters.

 “We chose to partner with GUMF on this loan because of the great rates, ease of application, and the personal attention to our unique needs,” Smith said.
-“Jim Pope (GUMF director of lending) and Lori Tucker (GUMF loan administrator) were the best.
+“Jim Pope (GUMF senior advisor to the president and director of lending) and Lori Tucker (GUMF loan administrator) were the best.
 Some other benefits included easy to conduct business with, great communication, patience, and no hassles.”

 “The 20-year amortization will keep their payments low until they can conduct periodic capital campaigns once services return to normal following the pandemic,” Jim said.